-1. Barnet Depression Alliance self help group exists for the mutual support and encouragement of adults (18 years and over) in the London Borough of Barnet suffering from depression.
-It is open to all regardless of race, gender, creed, sexual orientation, disability, age or any other indicators of difference.
+- Barnet Depression Alliance self-help group exists for the mutual support and encouragement of adults (18 years and over) in the London Borough of Barnet suffering from depression.
+It is open to all regardless of race, gender, religion, sexual orientation, disability, age or any other indicators of difference.

-3. The personal dignity of members will be upheld at all times and no-one will be subjected to personal criticism, improper language or improper approaches, whether physical, sexual or spiritual.
+- The personal dignity of members will be upheld at all times and no-one will be subjected to personal criticism, improper language or improper approaches, whether physical, sexual or emotional.
 Members should behave towards one another in a non-judgmental manner.

-4. Members are free to keep personal details (names, phone numbers, email and postal addresses) given to them by other members.
-Any such information given to the Group Organisers or committee will be treated as confidential and only released by permission of the member concerned.
+- Members are free to keep personal details (names, phone numbers, email and postal addresses) given to them by other members.
+Any such information given to the Group Organisers or committee will be treated as confidential and only released with the permission of the member concerned.

-9. Members who show up under the influence of illicit drugs or alcohol will not be permitted to participate in the group and will be asked to leave.
+- Members who show up under the influence of recreational drugs or alcohol will not be permitted to participate in the group and will be asked to leave.

-10. Each group member takes responsibility for her or his opinions and actions.
-Whatever is said at a group meeting does not constitute advice or medical opinion, and no one in Barnet DA can be held responsible for the consequences of any action taken by any group member as a result of attending a group meeting.
+- Each group member takes responsibility for her or his opinions and actions.
+Whatever is said at a group meeting does not constitute advice or medical opinion, and no one in the group can be held responsible for the consequences of any action taken by any group member as a result of attending a group meeting.

-12. Any comments or advice between members is not the responsibility of Barnet DA or the Group Organisers.
+- Any comments or advice between members is not the responsibility of the Group Organisers or the Committee.

 - Medical advice should always be sought from an appropriately qualified medical professional.